-- understand the significance of FEM [L1] - comprehend the concept of discretization and mesh generation[L3]
+- understand the significance of FEM [L1] - comprehend the concept of discretization and mesh generation [L3]

 Interpolation models: Interpolation polynomial in terms of nodal degree of freedom, selection of the order of the interpolation polynomial, interpolation polynomial for vector quantities, linear interpolation polynomials in terms of global coordinates and local coordinates.
-Higher order and Isoparametric elements: Higher order elements in terms of natural coordinates, higher order elements in terms of classical interpolation polynomials, one-dimensional elements using classical interpolation polynomials.
+Higher order and Isoparametric elements: Higher order elements in terms of natural coordinates, higher order elements in terms of classical interpolation polynomials, one-dimensional elements using classical interpolation polynomials, two-dimensional (rectangular) elements using classical interpolation polynomials.